christophersegatz/learn-game-war/README.md

 # Card Game: War
-Project for practising Python Skills.
+This is a project for practising my Python Skills by creating a simple Card Game.